Looking for the best Shoreditch bars for decadent cocktail-fuelled nights in quirky London spots? Here’s where to start.

 OK, maybe that wasn’t such a big secret after all.

-Pretty much everyone knows that drinking cocktails (as well as hunting out cool street art) is one of the best things to do in Shoreditch as long as you play your cards right and, most importantly, go the the right bars.
+Pretty much everyone knows that drinking cocktails (as well as hunting out cool street art) is one of the best things to do in Shoreditch as long as you play your cards right and, most importantly, go to the right bars.

 Question is, which bars are the right bars?